suitenumerique/conversations/docs/system-requirements.md

 **CPU** – budget one vCPU per busy container until Celery or Next.js builds saturate.

 **Disk** – SSD; add 10 GB extra for the Docker layer cache.

-**MinIO** – for demos, mount a local folder instead of running MinIO to save 2 GB+ of RAM.